ayastreb/11route/_posts/en/2016/2016-04-28-valencia-spain.markdown

 The city is situated on the banks of the Turia.
 The river used to flood regularly, and after a particularly bad flood in 1957 approval was given for the river to be diverted away from the city centre.
 Since then the river bed has been transformed into a long urban park called Jardines del Turia.
-It is one of the biggest urban parks in Spain, it surrounds the city center and could be easily seen on the map.
+It is one of the biggest urban parks in Spain, it surrounds the city center and can be easily seen on the map.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">